BlankParenthesis/PxlsNetworking/core.md

 ## /board/pixels/{x}/{y}
 ### GET
-Information on the most recent placement for a given board position.
+Gets the most recent placement for the specified board position.
 #### Response
 A Placement object.
 #### Errors